Is It Wrong to Take Advantage of My Expense Account? | Wealthsimple

 Of course none of that can be had for $1,000 a month, which your company (quite generously, I might add) provides.
 But you should be aware that besides that money, what your company is entrusting you with is a certain responsibility, and they might well take note of how you spend it — what your inner compass tells you is appropriate.
 “It may sound obvious, but regulations come from the organization, and ethics come from the individual,” says Steve Ketterer, a marketing consultant who has worked for Big Pharma.
 “You can tell a lot about an employee if you give them freedom, and see how they set guidelines for themselves.”
 In short, just because they won’t tell you how to spend it doesn’t mean they don’t care.

 The very best advice for anyone on this topic is to know exactly what your company’s policy is and to follow it to a T. Pushing the boundaries is just asking for trouble.
 In the political sphere, where lavish perks are charged to taxpayers, expense abuse is radioactive.
-Just ask Mike Duffy.
+Just ask Tom Price, Steve Mnuchin, or Ryan Zinke.
+My favorite example is former Congressman from Illinois and abs model Aaron Schock, who had his congressional office decorated to resemble the library of “Downton Abbey.”
+Schock was indicted on 24 counts last year.
+His trial is scheduled for January, 2018.
+Fingers crossed that they have a good gym at the penitentiary and his office goes to the Smithsonian.

 But here’s what I think about using your expense account as a personal perk.
 I happen to have some experience with the permissively padded expense account.
 And I think there’s a price to pay even if you will never, ever get caught or disciplined.
 First, profligacy wounds me to my Connecticut Yankee core.
 I was taught that, no matter who is paying, frugality is a virtue, and the reverse is vulgar — or vaguely European.
 So I felt gross the whole time I was supposedly enjoying myself on the largess of the company.
 Second, I got used to it.
 Regular pricey dinners with friends and loved ones seemed like a basic employment benefit.
 Is it Wednesday?
 We’ll need a bottle of champagne to celebrate.
 Traveling for work?
 Let’s throw a party in the hotel suite.
 I came to think I lived in a tax bracket that I really, truly did not live in.
 In general I think that entitlement is a bad look – especially if, as is often the case, it’s entitlement you can’t maintain on your own.